PFS-CFDEM/.github/profile/README.md

 This section describes how to download the CFDEM®project repositories and compile LIGGGHTS® and CFDEM®coupling.

 ### Procedure (Short Summary)
+1. Install and load the required packages on HSUper (gcc@4.9.1,openmpi@3.1.6,flex)

-1. Install git
+2. Install git
-2. Download CFDEM®project software
+3. Download CFDEM®project software
-3. Download the correct OpenFOAM® version
+4. Download the correct OpenFOAM® version
-4. Setup prerequisites
+5. Setup prerequisites
-5. Setup and compile OpenFOAM®
+6. Setup and compile OpenFOAM®
-6. Set environment variables and paths
+7. Set environment variables and paths
-7. Compile LIGGGHTS® and CFDEM®coupling
+8. Compile LIGGGHTS® and CFDEM®coupling
-8. Additional information
+9. Additional information
-9. Run your own cases
+10. Run your own cases

 ---